 The impacts from PM10 air pollution on the population of Hawke’s Bay in 2006 were estimated as: more than 100,000 restricted activity days; 54 hospital admissions; 113 premature adult deaths; and social costs of $411 million annually (Kuschel et al., 2012).

 The National Environmental Standards require no more than one day (24 hour period) a year when PM10 is more than 50 microns per cubic metre.
-Napier must meet this low threshold from 1 September 2016 and Hastings from 1 September 2020.
-Ahuriri is required to meet this now.
-In the winter of 2015 the air quality targets were reached for the first time in Napier and Hastings, largely due to a reasonably windy winter.
+Napier was required to meet this low threshold from 1 September 2016 and Hastings from 1 September 2020.
+PM10 concentrations in Napier and Hastings have dropped to meet both of the deadlines for compliance with the NES.

 The community has responded well to HBRC’s Heatsmart programme which offers homeowners in Napier and Hastings financial assistance through grants and loans to upgrade insulation and heating.
 The programme also certifies suppliers of guaranteed dry wood which also improves air quality, and has a strong education component.

 HBRC also used mobile MicroVol monitoring equipment to check air quality in smaller urban areas.
 Havelock North, Wairoa, Greenmeadows, Waipukurau, Waipawa and Ahuriri have all been monitored.
 The mobile unit is in place generally for one year to assess whether PM10 is likely to be a problem or not in areas where no monitoring data exists.
 This information is not available on LAWA but is made publicly available through HBRC’s State Of The Environment monitoring reports.

 As well as home heating, other sources of air pollution in Hawke’s Bay include -